 An international wire transfer is deposited in one country and collected in another.
 In an increasingly globalised economy, these transfers help people across the world send money home and overseas to support friends and family.

 International wire transfers can often take longer to clear, as foreign and domestic clearing agencies2 both need to process the funds.
 While there are generally no bank holds on an international wire transfer, you may have to account for differences in time zones and bank opening hours.

 Domestic wire transfers are usually faster – often arriving on the same day.
 However, transferring money between different banks can slow the process down.

 With Western Union, you can transfer for collection at agent locations all over the world – and your money could arrive in minutes3.

 - Visit our website or download the Western Union® app and get started.

 - Create and verify your free online profile.
-All you need is a valid passport or Australian government-issued driver’s license or 18+ proof of age card.
+All you need is a valid passport or Australian government-issued driver’s license.

 - Log in to your profile and click send now.

 - Choose a destination and enter your amount.
 You can send money to Western Union® agent locations or bank accounts around the world.
 You can also send money to accounts and agent locations across Australia.